Missionaries Needed

 What to bring:

-1. Bring food for your group, We have an ice machine, a kitchen with stoves and a fridge, and water purifier.
+1. Bring food for your group, We have an ice machine, reverse osmosis, and a kitchen with stoves and a fridge.

 Here is the most important information - before you bring your group to the mission site, have a talk with them; even the adult leaders.
 Remind them of the following: